vojvodic/sql-manager/README.md

 - SQL history - Check SQL history for each server you have created.
 - Scripts - In query tab easily access table statements INSERT, UPDATE, DELETE.

+## Things to know
+- PostgreSQL navigation doesn't include schemas and by default public schema is shown for each database, including schemas into navigation is something on TODO list.

 ## Installation

 From your command line: